German police carry out raids over online child sex abuse images | DW | 03.12.2020

-Investigators in the western German state of North Rhine-Westphalia (NRW) carried out raids on Thursday against people suspected of possessing and sharing child abuse footage and images.
+Investigators in the western German state of North Rhine-Westphalia (NRW) have carried out raids against people suspected of possessing and sharing child abuse footage and images.

-The raids targeted 56 suspects, the public prosecutor's office in Cologne said in a statement.
+The raids targeted 56 suspects, the public prosecutor's office in Cologne said in a statement on Thursday.

 The suspects are believed to have obtained the images "for themselves or others primarily via social media networks," prosecutors said.